 One method uses inventories of existing forests—surveying how many trees and which type.
 Those records are updated every 10 years.
 Researchers then overlay infrared images captured from satellites that show what’s burning and at what intensity.
 From that, predictions can be made about carbon emissions on any given day.

 Scientists say that emissions from burned forests are one of the most virulent types, called black carbon.
-According to the most recent accounting from the state Air Resources Board, California’s annual black carbon discharge—excluding wildfires—are equal to emissions from about 8 million passenger vehicles driven for one year.
+According to the most recent accounting from the state Air Resources Board, California’s annual black carbon discharge—excluding wildfires—is equal to emissions from about 8 million passenger vehicles driven for one year.
 Not a small number.

 But when the state calculates the same annual average of black carbon coming solely from wildfires, it’s the equivalent of nearly 19 million additional cars on the road.